 The RSPO2 gene provides instructions for making a protein called R-spondin-2.
 The role of this protein is to increase Wnt signaling.
 Specifically, R-spondin-2, attaches (binds) to certain proteins on the surface of cells to turn off (inactivate) proteins that block Wnt signaling.

 The variants in the WNT3 or RSPO2 gene that cause tetra-amelia syndrome likely prevent cells from producing any functional protein.
 As a result, Wnt signaling is impaired and normal limb formation is disrupted, which leads to the serious birth defects associated with tetra-amelia syndrome types 1 and 2.

-In other affected families, the cause of tetra-amelia syndrome has not been determined.
-Researchers believe that unidentified mutations in WNT3 or other genes involved in limb development are probably responsible for the disorder in these cases.
+In some affected individuals, the cause of tetra-amelia syndrome has not been determined.
+Researchers believe that unidentified mutations in WNT3, RSPO2, or other genes involved in limb development are probably responsible for the disorder in these cases.

 Other Names for This Condition

 - Tetra-amelia, autosomal recessive

 Patient Support and Advocacy Resources

 - Krahn M, Julia S, Sigaudy S, Liprandi A, Bernard R, Gonnet K, Heuertz S, Bonaventure J, Chau C, Fredouille C, Levy N, Philip N. Tetra-amelia and lung aplasia syndrome: report of a new family and exclusion of candidate genes.
 Clin Genet.
 2005 Dec;68(6):558-60. doi: 10.1111/j.1399-0004.2005.00531.x.
 No abstract available.
 Citation on PubMed